dcmikki/devbox-windows/README.md

 ## Vim

 Vim is my main text editor.
 I went through a bit of an adventure trying to get a setup for Windows that was usuable.
 I originally thought my plugin setup would be quite transferrable, but that turned out not to be the case.
 I ended up abandoning my attempt to get YouCompleteMe to work on Windows.
 I decided it wasn't all that important anyway, as I wouldn't be doing any serious programming on Windows, only DevOps type stuff.
-Then I thought I'd just use everything except YouCompleteMe, but the performance in Vim in Git Bash was still terrible (I'm talking 10+ seconds just to open a file for editing).
+Then I thought I'd just use everything except YouCompleteMe, but the performance in Vim in MSYS2 and Git Bash was still terrible (I'm talking 10+ seconds just to open a file for editing).

 I've ended up with the following setup:
 * ConEmu running MSYS2 with settings for 256 colour support
 * The build of Vim that's installed with pacman in MSYS2
-* The .vimrc linked from my dotfiles with settings for 256 colour support and essential plugins
+* The minimalist .vimrc linked from my dotfiles with settings for 256 colour support and essential plugins
-* The Windows build of Vim installed alongside the build that comes with Git Bash (good for 'Right Click -> Edit With Vim')
+* The Windows build of Vim installed alongside the build that comes with MSYS2 (good for 'Right Click -> Edit With Vim')

 The Windows and MSYS2 builds can sit alongside each other, but I haven't quite worked out yet how to get the same configuration working with the Windows build.
 Linking the same files to `%USERPROFILE%\_vimrc` and `%USERPROFILE%\_gvimrc` doesn't work correctly.
 I suspect it's because the Vim runtime path needs updated with the Vundle directory, but it's not a big deal for now, as my main editor is the terminal Vim.